lukesnowden/laraview/README.md

 php artisan laraview:element
 ```

-Lets now add a couple of input elements to the left column, forename and surname.
+Lets now add a couple of input elements to the `Left Column`, forename and surname.

 ![ViewCommand](./readme/laraview-element--customer.edit.png)

-Lets now register these elements to the Region.
+Lets now register these `Elements` to the `Region`.

 ```php
 <?php